How to Apply

 John and Marcia Price College of Engineering Admission Requirements

-The most current University admission information and criteria for transfer students is available at http://admissions.utah.edu/apply/undergraduate/transfer/index.php.
+The most current University admission information and criteria for transfer students is available from the Office of Admissions.

 INTERNATIONAL STUDENTS